Hanna Lundberg

 Hanna Lundberg (born 16 July 2002) is a Swedish orienteering competitor who represents the club OK Renen.

 Career

+Orienteering

 In 2021 Lundberg won a gold medal in the middle distance at the Junior World Orienteering Championships in Turkey, as well as being part of the Swedish winning team in the relay, where she ran the last leg, and winning a silver medal in sprint, five seconds behind the winner.